ralfebert/rcputils/readme.md

 	* [TableViewerBuilder](http://www.ralfebert.de/blog/eclipsercp/tableviewerbuilder/) A convenient builder class for creating TableViewers with support for nested properties, sorting and editing
 	* [ContextMenuBuilder](http://www.ralfebert.de/blog/eclipsercp/commands_context_menu/) is an utility class to create context menus for structured viewers.

+* Concurrent UIs
+    * `UIProcess` is a Job base class which allows to update the UI after the job was
+	 * completed.

 * JFace Data Binding
 	* ChangeTracker allows to react on changes in all model or target observables in a DataBindingContext globally.
 Can be used to set the dirty flag of an editor when something changes.
 	* DataBindingEditorPart is a base class for EditorParts that want to use DataBinding.
 Provides a observable for partname and has a dirty attribute that can be registered as change listener to ChangeTracker.